srl-labs/containerlab/docs/manual/topo-def-file.md

 The name is a free-formed string, though it is better not to use dashes (`-`) as they are used to separate lab names from node names.

-When containerlab starts the containers, their names will be generated using the following pattern: `clab-{{lab-name}}-{{node-name}}`.
+When containerlab starts the containers, their names will be generated using the following pattern: `clab-${lab-name}-${node-name}`.
 The lab name here is used to make the container's names unique between two different labs, even if the nodes are named the same.

 ### Prefix